06 Sep Landlord Accounting — How is Jointly Owned Property Taxed in the UK?

 Louise will pay £4,000 (£20,000 * 20 percent)

 Married couples and individuals in a civil partnership can override the default equal ownership of joint property.
-They can elect to be taxed according to the actual ownership in a property by submitting a Declaration of Beneficial Internist, Form 17.
-In this way, the partners who actually own the property with unequal shares will be taxed according to actual share in the joint property.
+They can elect to pay tax according to the actual purchase in a feature by submitting a Declaration of Beneficial Internist, Form 17.
+The partners who own the property with unequal shares pay tax according to actual stock in the joint estate.

-However, the partners need to provide proof as to why their rental income should be taxed according to unequal shares instead of the default 50:50 split.
+The partners need to give a proof of why they should pay tax according to unequal shares instead of default ratio of 50:50.

 Let’s suppose that Hunt and Rowan are married couples and own two properties which they let out.
 Hunt owns 60 percent of the property while Rowan owns the remaining 40 percent of the property.
-Both are taxed at the basic rate.
+Both pay tax at the basic rate.

-Assume that the net income from rental property is £10,000.
-In the default case, each partner will be taxed on £5,000.
+Assume that the net income from a rental property is £10,000.
+In the default case, each partner will pay tax on £5,000.